XRPLF/xrpl-dev-portal/docs/references/protocol/ledger-data/ledger-entry-types/ledgerhashes.md

 - Exactly one "recent history" `LedgerHashes` object
 - A number of "previous history" `LedgerHashes` objects based on the current ledger index (that is, the length of the ledger history).
 Specifically, the XRP Ledger adds a new "previous history" object every 65536 ledger versions. <!-- STYLE_OVERRIDE: a number of -->

-**Note:** As an exception, a new genesis ledger has no `LedgerHashes` objects at all, because it has no ledger history.
+{% admonition type="info" name="Note" %}As an exception, a new genesis ledger has no `LedgerHashes` objects at all, because it has no ledger history.{% /admonition %}

 Example `LedgerHashes` object (trimmed for length):